Second known American killed fighting in Ukraine - KTVZ

 He was 52 years old and is survived by his wife and five stepchildren, the obit said.

-Zabielski is the second American known to be killed in combat in Ukraine.
+Zabielski is the second American known to be killed in combat in Ukraine since Russia invaded the country in late February.
 Marine Corps veteran Willy Cancel was killed in April fighting alongside Ukrainian forces.
+He had been working with a private military contracting company.

+Recently, two American volunteers fighting for Ukraine, who had been missing since June 9, were captured last week and taken into detention by Russian-backed separatists in Donetsk, according to Russian state media.

+US citizens Alexander John-Robert Drueke, 39, from Tuscaloosa, Alabama, and Andy Tai Ngoc Huynh, 27, from Hartselle, Alabama, had been fighting alongside Ukrainian forces north of Kharkiv.

 The-CNN-Wire